 with Ae a pre-exponential term proportional to logηT⟶∞ that was taken as equal to that in the Adam-Gibbs theory (eq.
 1) because the MYEGA equation is a daughter product of the Adam-Gibbs theory.
 Equations 3 to 5 remain empirical or semi-empirical because unlike the Adam-Gibbs or Free Volume equations, these expressions are not expressed in terms of measurable physical quantities, such as heat capacity, for example.
 However, they do model the viscosity dependence on temperature very well.

 While the equations presented above are popular for silicate melts, no strong consensus towards any one model appropriate for all liquids exists.
 In fact, some of those models rely on very different theoretical backgrounds.
 The i-MELT approach circumvents the problem of choosing one particular theory by proposing a trans-theoretical approach.
-The artificial neural network is trained to predict melt viscosity using any of the equations 1 to 5.
+The artificial neural network is trained to predict melt viscosity using all five theoretical frameworks (eqs.
+1-5).
 It provides optimal common values for parameters that appear in multiple theories, such as the glass transition temperature Tg.
-As a result, it allows comparing viscosity predictions from the different theories, and observing how parameters from the different theories correlate with each other, and thus how they could be related by a common ground truth.
+As a result, it allows comparison of viscosity predictions between the different theories, and observation of how parameters from the different theories correlate with each other, potentially providing insight into physical inter-relationships.

 2.5.3 Data preparation: Train-Validation-Testing split and standardisation

 If a model performs well when tested against the training dataset, but fails at making reliable predictions on new, unseen datasets, it is said to be ‘overfitting’.
 This is a common problem affecting machine learning models.
 Here, we deploy several strategies to mitigate it.
 First, we monitor the phenomenon: the available datasets were split into three different, randomly chosen training, validation and testing subsets (Fig. 1).
 During the training process, the training subset was used for training the model while the validation subset was used for monitoring overfit and to trigger early stopping.
 The latter method consists in stopping the training process when the Root-Mean-Square-Error (RMSE), measured between predictions and observations, on the validation data subset stops decreasing and starts diverging from that measured using the training data subset.
-This allows stopping the training process before the apparition of the over-fitting phenomenon (Goodfellow et al., 2016).
+This allows stopping the training process before the over-fitting phenomenon appears(Goodfellow et al., 2016).
 The final predictive abilities of the trained neural networks were then evaluated using the entirely unseen testing data subset.
 In the present study, the data were randomly separated by composition (Le Losq et al., 2019a) to avoid the pitfall of having the same glass/melt composition in the different training, validation and testing subsets (a phenomenon known as ‘data leakage’).
 While Dviscosity, Doptical and Ddensity were each separated in three splits following the above protocol (Fig. 1), DRaman was divided in only two train and validation subsets due to its small size.
 This is not problematic, because we do not aim at precise predictions of Raman spectra but rather use this dataset as a way to improve the predictive capacity of the trained neural network and to introduce structural knowledge.